 6. Drag the RSS feed field (e.g., title, link) into the Text Content field to customize what appears in your post.

-Test your automation
+Step 6: Test your RSS to X (Twitter) automation

 Before activating the workflow, test it to ensure it works as expected.
 Click Run Once in the bottom left corner and verify that the posts are appearing on your X account.

-Activate your automation
+Step 7: Activate your RSS to X (Twitter) automation

 Once your test runs successfully, activate the scenario to run automatically.